ethancharles02/compression/README.md

 #### Both
 * Add button to GUI for folder compression or decide on how folder compression will work.
-* Test for bad file extensions copying files to output folder anyway

 #### ETHAN
 * Add comments and documentation

 #### JOSH
-* Test folder compression
+* Test changes made to GUI